polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 This macro defines `Error<T: Trait>` struct type, and implement helper methods for mapping each error type to sequential error code and corresponding string.

 One key is that the macro automatically implements the `From<Error<T>>` trait for `DispatchError`.
-Therefore `DispatchError` returns the proper module index, error code, and the error string for a particular error type.
+Therefore `DispatchError` returns the proper module index, error code, error string for a particular error type, and the documentation provided on top of each error as meta-data.

 **Doc. and Example**